jrobson1065/restaurant/README.md

   - [ ] Your restaurant should be closed at least 1 day a week.
   - [ ] Your restaurant should have normal hours (you can pick your own hours).
   - [ ] Your restaurant should have extended hours as well (see example below).
+  - [ ] You should not allow reservations later than 1 hour before closing.

 # Example Restaurant Hours:
 ```